From Nov 18, 2016 on

 NS Museum of Natural History, Summer Street, Halifax 7:30 p.m.
 (Enter by Parking Lot entrance.)

 Earth came with all the essential elements needed to foster life, but – it has taken a very long time and many biological transformations to make those elements into useable elements to foster the Earth’s current wealth of biodiversity.
 This presentation will cover a portion of the changes to Earth’s atmosphere, soils, and waters that have allowed our present life forms to exist.
 The presentation will also give some of the various roles many flora and fauna play in ecosystems and the effects of current human activities on those ecosystems.

 Sunday, April 2 , 2017 (Moved from March 5, 2017): Clearcutting: The Impact on Forest Ecology & Climate Change

 Panel Discussion followed by Q & A

-UPDATE APRIL 26, 2017: VIDEO AVAILABLE COURTESY NEAL LIVINGSTONE: VIEW VIDEO
+UPDATE APRIL 26, 2017: VIDEO AVAILABLE COURTESY NEAL LIVINGSTON: VIEW VIDEO

 2pm at Inverness Volunteer Fire Hall (Route 19), Central Avenue, Inverness, NS